-Under Category 1, Reduce Congestion, a total of \$2.91 million of work is planned for FY2022-23, including \$0.51 million to support MSN B7/B8 right of way, construction design work, \$1.1 million for the Project Initiation Document (PID) & Project Approval and environmental Document (PA&ED) of the 580/101 Director Connector, \$1.2 million for studies related to interchange enhancements, and \$100,000 for Transportation Demand Management.
+Under Category 1, Reduce Congestion, a total of \$4.2 million of work is planned for FY2022-23, including \$1.8 million to support MSN B7/B8 right of way, construction design work and utility work, \$1.1 million for the Project Initiation Document (PID) & Project Approval and environmental Document (PA&ED) of the 580/101 Director Connector, \$1.2 million for studies related to interchange enhancements, and \$100,000 for Transportation Demand Management.

-Under Category 2, Local Transportation Infrastructure, TAM will release \$6.77 million in local roads funds estimated to be collected in FY2021-22, and expects to spend \$1,000,000 on large Safe Pathways projects, \$100,000 on sea-level rise and \$115,000 on innovative technology study and support.
+Under Category 2, Local Transportation Infrastructure, TAM will release \$6.77 million in local roads funds estimated to be collected in FY2021-22, and expects to spend \$1.0 million on large Safe Pathways projects, \$100,000 on sea-level rise and \$115,000 on innovative technology study and support.
 Staff will bring those two new programs to the TAM Board for more discussion and implementation in the near future.